Angular Material 10/9 Tutorial: Build Navigation UI with Toolbar and Side Navigation Menu

 Note: Make sure you import the Angular Material modules after Angular's BrowserModule, as the import order matters for NgModules.

-The Material toolbar components are designed to add containers for headers, titles, or actions.
-We can use various component such as <mat-toolbar>
+The Material toolbar components are intended to be used to add containers for headers, titles, and actions.
+To create and structure toolbars for your Angular 16 application, we can use various components such as <mat-toolbar> and <mat-toolbar-row>.

 <mat-toolbar color="primary">